ProRail-DataLab/openspoor/README.md

 ![alt text](https://www.radingspoor.nl/images/Stoom/Modellen_van_Leden/7_Inch_modellen/Zandloc_Janny/51133945_533417650499237_1555124498724814848_n.jpg)

-The openspoor package is intended to allow easy transformation between different geographical and topological systems commonly used in Dutch Railway.
+The openspoor package is intended to allow easy transformation between different geographical and topological systems commonly used in Dutch Railway and prepare this data for analysis and visualisations.
 Its goal is to be publicly available and function as an open source package.

 Currently the openspoor package allows the following transformations: